 Presumably, the most significant reason to utilize responsive design just because it’s the favored technique of Google.

-Google’s algorithm presently offers inclination to sites that give a decent client experience.
+Google’s algorithm presently offers an inclination to sites that give a decent client experience.
 They additionally favor websites that utilization one URL rather than numerous (which will happen when you’re running both a web and mobile site).
 That implies on the fact that if you’ve done everything on your site appropriately, aside from utilizing responsive structure, you could at present position beneath your rivals in fundamental Google’s Search Engine Result Pages or SERPs.

 The More Versions of Your Website, The More Tough It Will Be for You to Optimize It